elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-is-the-definition-of-atomic-mass-units-amu-and-how-do-they-relate-to-atomic-mass.md

 url: /learn/chemistry/questions/what-is-the-definition-of-atomic-mass-units-amu-and-how-do-they-relate-to-atomic-mass
 score: -1.0
 related_article1:
-    id: 167251
+    id: 167259
-    title: How do the isotopes Chlorine 35 and Chlorine 37 differ in terms of atomic mass?
+    title: >-
+        Provide an example of how the weighted average is applied to determine the atomic weight of chlorine.
     subject: Chemistry
-    url: /learn/chemistry/questions/how-do-the-isotopes-chlorine-35-and-chlorine-37-differ-in-terms-of-atomic-mass
+    url: /learn/chemistry/questions/provide-an-example-of-how-the-weighted-average-is-applied-to-determine-the-atomic-weight-of-chlorine
 related_article2:
-    id: 167258
+    id: 167261
-    title: How is the weighted average of atomic weight calculated, and why is it important?
+    title: >-
+        How does the percentage of chlorine isotopes in nature contribute to its atomic weight?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-the-weighted-average-of-atomic-weight-calculated-and-why-is-it-important
+    url: /learn/chemistry/questions/how-does-the-percentage-of-chlorine-isotopes-in-nature-contribute-to-its-atomic-weight
 related_article3:
-    id: 167258
+    id: 167255
-    title: How is the weighted average of atomic weight calculated, and why is it important?
+    title: >-
+        What are isotopes and how do they differ from each other?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-the-weighted-average-of-atomic-weight-calculated-and-why-is-it-important
+    url: /learn/chemistry/questions/what-are-isotopes-and-how-do-they-differ-from-each-other
 related_article4:
-    id: 167258
+    id: 167251
-    title: How is the weighted average of atomic weight calculated, and why is it important?
+    title: >-
+        How do the isotopes Chlorine 35 and Chlorine 37 differ in terms of atomic mass?
     subject: Chemistry
-    url: /learn/chemistry/questions/how-is-the-weighted-average-of-atomic-weight-calculated-and-why-is-it-important
+    url: /learn/chemistry/questions/how-do-the-isotopes-chlorine-35-and-chlorine-37-differ-in-terms-of-atomic-mass
 related_article5:
-    id: 167249
+    id: 167256
-    title: What is the definition of atomic mass and how is it measured?
+    title: >-
+        How do different neutron numbers in isotopes affect the atomic mass of an element?
     subject: Chemistry
-    url: /learn/chemistry/questions/what-is-the-definition-of-atomic-mass-and-how-is-it-measured
+    url: /learn/chemistry/questions/how-do-different-neutron-numbers-in-isotopes-affect-the-atomic-mass-of-an-element
 ---

 &nbsp;